derickdr/harbot-djs/README.md

  - [x] build command index
  - [x] hardcode command returns
  - [x] determine host
+ - [ ] (From PotatoMussab:) I legit realized I was developing this without GitHub and I need to figure out a way to get the actual project into this repo
  - [ ] change copypasta command from option to autocomplete to allow better searching and more options
  - [ ] find a better host
  - [ ] automatic clan war organizing?